Fish Bowl — A Poem of Love and Dirt:

 The Garden Demon: in which we follow the life of an unfinished creature that rides on the wind seeking the heavens, but gets lost in its own desires and trapped within itself, as it tries to become free by ignoring the facts of the world around it.

 "Half a man stood gazing up, the other half a god, but wholly unfinished.
 The invention of time in a world full of none caused the dilemma, begging attention during a world resting.
 There are six sides to the stones we built from, thought the half-formed giant, as he dwelled inside a world he drank from on occasion.
-The worms were created through molecular-bonding, slicing the stones in hexagonal shapes, but so large that the edges remained unseen."
+The worms were created through molecular-bonding – The stones were sliced into hexagonal shapes, but so large that the edges remained unseen – Gems spilled down below, like refuse from forming a lost cause, shaped like star rats imitating sublime elements.
+The gems left behind were gathered, once upon a time, to implant into his clone-donors breast, the giant knew, but - they’d since fallen from rotten, down to below..."

 The Last Rotator: in which Nomed Asaweh, a soul mostly lost, finds purpose in darkness, seeking to outdo ancestral claims upon his person; but, alas, Nomed falls into a pit of ego and betrayal, just trying to become whole, all because he joined the always and unbending pull of humankind.

 The Last Soldier: in which, having lost his love, his anchor in the world, a man is swept away by a floating island only to discover that he had had a connection to his Creator all along.
-The destruction he had built, he realized, was all in the plan of propping up the One, and really just getting along.
+The destruction he built, he eventually realized, was all in the plan from the beginning, and in the end he had only taken the long road around.

 "I miss my watch.
 It had smart functions that allowed me to feel like I was in control of my world … and not just a passenger riding this absurd island around a flooded Earth.
 I miss telling the time.
-The island shakes and trembles under my wobbling knees every time I utter the fact of its existence, as if it were alive and offended by my mention.
+The island shakes and trembles under my wobbling knees every time I utter the fact of its existence ... as if it were alive and offended by my mention.
 My mission was plain, to conquer my fears of failing and falling into the trap of the enemy.
-But … when I saw ‘the enemy,’ I knew it was just like me..."
+But … when I saw 'the enemy, I knew that the thing was just like me..."

 Isolation, chalk on paper © 4-2020, DTNoll